ecatanzani/ml-salad/tensorflow-gpu-goglio/README.md

 # TensorFlow + GPU support

-Base container for TensorFlow with GPU support and jupyter-server installed This images includes OpenCV for image manipulations
+Base container for TensorFlow with GPU support and jupyter-server installed

+This image includes OpenCV for image manipulations

 ## Usage: